British Railway Modelling: RMweb

-With the purchase of other magazines by Warner's publications (Garden Rail, Narrow Gauge Railways and Model Engineering), the RMweb forum was restructured to allow these to use it as their discussion forum.
+With the purchase of other magazines by Warners Group Publications (Garden Rail, Narrow Gauge Railways and Model Engineering), the RMweb forum was restructured to allow these to use it as their discussion forum.

 A number of layouts and projects first started on RMweb have gone on to be featured in BRM.

 On 26 April 2020, RMweb held a virtual Members Day 2020 in aid of NHS Charities Together.